wp-plugins/flexible-quote-rotator-plus/readme.txt

 It IS possible to change the look of each widget component (the quote area and title) without affecting the others on the  page/sidebar.
 Each title/quotearea created by a widget or short-code has a unique class associated with it.
 Therefore, it is possible to use CSS to get the affect you want.
 Here are a couple examples to get you started.

 To change the title area of a quote generated via a shortcode, add CSS like below.
-The 19031 bit, which is the Page-ID, concatenated with the number of the shortcode on the page, in this case the first, will be unique to your site – use Inspect Element in your browser to find it.
+The 19031 bit, which is the Page-ID, concatenated with the number of the shortcode on the page, in this case the first, will be unique to your site.
+Use Inspect Element in your browser to find it.

 h4.title19031 {
 color: purple !important;